 The MASTT2040 project held a management meeting in Warsaw in June 2024 hosted at the impressive facilities at 4CF in the heart of the city.
 There were intense and very productive discussions but also the opportunity to enjoy and learn about the history of the beautiful city of Warsaw.

-MASTT2040 Upcoming Brussels Workshop !
+MASTT2040 Brussels Foresight Workshop !

 Smart4Europe2